-The Hinrichsen Foundation is committed to protecting the privacy of users of this website: this sets out how we treat your personal information.
+The Hinrichsen Foundation CIO is committed to protecting the privacy of users of this website: this sets out how we treat your personal information.

 Applications for awards under the Hinrichsen Foundation’s grant programme are accepted from individuals and organisations.
 The Information we collect on our online application form from individuals includes a wide range of personal data including contact details, nationality, academic qualifications and financial circumstances.
 From organisations we require contact details of the person making the application on the organisation’s behalf, which sometimes includes that person’s private address.

 The Foundation maintains a record of all applications received, successful and unsuccessful for the purpose of internal statistical research.
 This includes the individual’s/organisation’s name, project description and the Trustees’ decision but does not include any personal data.

 For all successful applicants, personal data is kept for audit purposes for seven years from the financial year in which the payment was made.
 Personal information relating to unsuccessful applicants is not retained.

 We hold your personal data for administrative purposes, for communicating with you and your organisation and for fulfilling any contractual obligations under the terms of a grant and to comply with regulatory audit requirements.